atrull/encrypted_blockdevice_cookbook/README.md

 Other Caveats
 =============

-The author if this cookbook believes cookbooks should not overlap in behaviour or ability.
-Each cookbook should do one thing and do it well..
+The author of this cookbook believes cookbooks should not overlap in behaviour or ability.
+Each cookbook should do one thing and do it well.

 Consequently this cookbook explicitely does not create filesystems themselves - all it does is encrypt underlying blocks and present them at an unencrypted location for use - you should use the filesystem cookbook to make use of the unencrypted location.